Ar-Kareem/puzzle_solver/images/README.md

 - 4 other puzzles that we aren't targeting (word search, solitaire, 4-in-a-row, pairs)

 Sudoku variants are similarly abundant in this website, thus they are currently not prioritized.

+# Other

+Other websites to look into:

+- https://puzz.link/list.html (huge collection of playable puzzles)
+- https://puzz.link/db/ (random database of puzzles)